tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

   .catch((error) => console.error(error));
 ```

-> Again, we skip any promise rejection within async tasks for brevity, but you always have take care of rejections.
+> Note that we skip any promise rejection within async tasks for brevity, but you always have take care of rejections.

 ## Considerations ##